giantswarm/awscnfm/docs/usage.md

 `v11.5.1` is the latest patch release of `v11.5.x`, you should use the latest `awsncfm` release in minor version `v11.5.x`.
-If you want to specifically test `v11.5.1` even though there does `v11.5.3` exist, you need to specify the release version using the environment variable `AWSCNFM_RELEASEVERSION`.
+If you want to specifically test `v11.5.1` even though there does `v11.5.3` exist, you need to specify the release version using the environment variable `AWSCNFM_CREATE_RELEASEVERSION`.
 That way you can then also test any test releases like `v100.0.0-xh3b4sd`.

 In order to find a particular release, either download and unpack the [release](https://github.com/giantswarm/awscnfm/releases) or clone the source